-We don’t wait for all of the grapefruit to change colour, we find we can pick while they’re still mostly green, just showing a splash of yellow where the sun strikes them, and the juice is good.
+We don’t wait for all of the grapefruit to change colour, we find we can pick while they’re still mostly green, just showing a splash of yellow or pink where the sun strikes them, and the juice is good.

 I’m always fearful that ripe fruit will attract birds, bats or other grapefruit-stealing pests.
 We do not net our citrus trees.
 (Fruit tree netting is great for birds, bats and some bugs) We’ve never had any issues with fruit fly and grapefruit.
 Ripe grapefruit will store for quite a few weeks in a cool, dark pantry.